buildkite/buildkite-logs/README.md

-    HasTime     bool   `json:"has_timestamp"`  // Whether entry has timestamp IsCommand   bool   `json:"is_command"`     // Whether entry is a command IsGroup     bool   `json:"is_group"`       // Whether entry is a group header IsProgress  bool   `json:"is_progress"`    // Whether entry is progress update }
+    HasTime     bool   `json:"has_timestamp"`  // Whether entry has timestamp IsCommand   bool   `json:"is_command"`     // Whether entry is a command IsGroup     bool   `json:"is_group"`       // Whether entry is a group header

+}

 type GroupInfo struct {